krivenko/ezARPACK/doc/guide/symmetric.rst

    than a random vector is known. ``random_residual_vector`` parameter must be set to ``false`` for the changes made to the initial vector to take effect.

-   A view of the residual vector is accessible via the method ``residual_vector()`` of the solver.
+   A view of the residual vector is accessible via method ``residual_vector()`` of the solver.

    .. code:: cpp